skatejs/skatejs/README.md

 ### UMD (AMD / CommonJS)

 UMD files are located in `lib/`.
-Simply import `lib/skate.js` and use it as normal.
+Simply `require` the `lib/index.js` file by whatever means you have and use it in accordance with whatever loader you've chosen.

 ### ES6 Modules

 The Skate source is written using [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
-If you're using a transpilation method, then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.
+If you're using a transpilation method, then you can `import skate from 'src/index';` and use it in your projects as you would any ES6 module.